dgrewe-hse/tic-tac-go/README.md

   <img alt="Made at HSE Esslingen" src="https://img.shields.io/badge/made%20at-HSE%20Esslingen-0a7ea4">
 </p>

 > IMPORTANT: This repository is for educational purposes only.
-It may contain unfinished, faulty, or even non-executable code used solely for teaching during the Software Testing course.
+It may contain unfinished, faulty, or even non-executable code used solely for teaching during the Internet Technologies course.
 Do not use this repository for any production system.

 ---